Migration, Rights and Governance (953M3)

 Spring teaching

-The seductive term "crisis" describes the state of international migration today.
-This crisis demands action on the part of experts and it demands study so as to understand the legal and political processes these experts use to manage migration.
+The seductive term ‘crisis’ now describes the state of international migration today.
+The crisis demands action on the part of international and regional experts.
+It also demands study so we can understand the legal and political processes that experts and liberal democratic states use to manage migration.

 Teaching